 Another form of heel pain are heel spurs, which are bone growth that extends out of the bone of the heel to the ground, and usually, develop first out of plantar fasciitis.

 The pain that develops out of this bone growth is the nerves that are disturbed and damaged because of it.
 Despite this, there are some people who develop heel spurs who did not develop plantar fasciitis first.

 Last but not least, we come to arch pain.
 One of the primary causes of arch pain is having flat feet, which is the condition where your foot does not have an arch.

 Many people are born with flat feet and inherit it.
 However, it can also develop in adults as well.

 Most of the adults that it does develop in are older adults over the age of fifty.
 Overall though, a flat foot isn’t as big of a problem as you might think.
 There are many athletes with flat feet, and they have succeeded very well at what they do.

-As for people who do have arches on their feet, a main cause of pain can be having a high arch.
+As for people who do have arches on their feet, the main cause of the pain can be having a high arch.
 You are also more likely to sustain a foot injury if you have a high arch.